bargitta/jsInterview/README.md

 //When to use code piece 1?
 //It can be used for long time data processing.
 Break data into blocks and use the timer to process block by block
 ```
+### Section 3: Design questions

+**RESTful API?**

+How to design RESTful API?

+You can think about HTTP header, verb, url, error code and response format.

+How to design a query?